THRGLO02MAY2025GIT-HUB/THRGLO02MAY2025GIT-REPO/Labs/lab10-compactnumberformatting.md

     - Format numbers for different locales (US, Germany, Japan).
     - Observe differences in notation, decimal separators, and scale words.

+5. **Indian Numbering System**:
+    - Format numbers using the Indian numbering system (e.g., Lakhs, Crores).
+    - Observe how the formatting differs from the Western system.
 ---

 ## Lab Instructions